 - Read more: Top 7 In-Demand Programming Languages 2019

 In the video, they were saying that on average it’s 20% less code.
 And that they’re making this a valid XML file.
 The new structure of the module directory will enable faster and logical development of the platform infrastructure.
 Finally, we can validate the file against an XML schema, without wasting hours of frustrating diagnostics.

 The new concept of containers

 One of the great and more than welcome changes is an introduction of a container wrapper, the successor to a core/text_list block type which served the role of a structural block in the previous versions of the system.
 What is really interesting is a possibility to pass attributes like htmlTag, HTML class, htmlId directly from layout files.

 A feature that I think is well overdue.
 Global entry point code or Bootstrapping code enables different parts of Magento to act as one.
 The idea is that no matter if you’re running the cron.php or you’ve got a symlink multistore setup, booting all runs through the same code.
 This enables a store to be disabled on the front end, can, and any XML-RPC or soap services to be disabled as well.
 Again, well overdue.
 This isn’t particularly revolutionary but it’s worth noting as a major feature add.

 The removing of several core modules

-Admin-html is no more.
-Ever since the controller override functionality that was introduced quite a few versions ago now, the Adminhtml module has been legacy code that’s stuck around, and because of the timeframe that Magento have put on the rollout of version 2, we’re seeing lots of code changes, the old payments methods and compiler are replaced with new and advanced payment options.
+Admin-HTML is no more.
+Ever since the controller override functionality that was introduced quite a few versions ago now, the Adminhtml module has been legacy code that’s stuck around, and because of the timeframe that Magento has put on the rollout of version 2, we’re seeing lots of code changes, the old payments methods and compiler are replaced with new and advanced payment options.
 They’ve made it clear that they’re expecting the community to create extensions to replace this functionality and that it won’t be in the core code.